Porsche 911 review

 Boot space

-The 132-litre main luggage area, which is in the nose of the car, is big enough to stow a carry-on suitcase, a soft weekend holdall or a few shopping bags.
+The 911 has 132 litres of boot space under the bonnet.
+It's big enough to stow a carry-on suitcase, a soft weekend holdall or a few shopping bags.

-It's certainly better than nothing, but you do get more boot space in front-engined sports cars, such as the Jaguar F-Type and the Mercedes-AMG GT.
+It's certainly better than nothing, but you do get more boot space in front-engined sports cars, such as the Mercedes-AMG GT.

 Buying & owning